ambsenyestudi/AutomatedTests/README.md

 ## Round trip

-Up to now we have relayed on google to be fast enough to provide us with answers.
+Up to now we have relayed on Google to be fast enough to provide us with answers.
-That unfortunately is not always the case when testing inhouse applications, so for thoroughness let's wait some seconds before typing at the input and then close our driver
+That, unfortunately, is not always the case, specially when *testing inhouse applications*, so for thoroughness let's wait some seconds before typing at the input and then close our driver